Presidency of John F. Kennedy: Taxes and the Treasury

+On tariff policy, Dillon proposed the fifth round of tariff negotiations under the General Agreement on Tariffs and Trade (GATT), conducted in Geneva 1960–1962; it came to be called the "Dillon Round" and led to substantial tariff reduction.
+Dillon was important in securing presidential power for reciprocal tariff reductions under the Trade Expansion Act of 1962.
+He also played a role in crafting the Revenue Act of 1962, which established a 7 percent investment credit to spur industrial growth.
+He supervised revision of depreciation rules to benefit corporate investment.

+Dillon supervised the development of a reform package.
+He made a case before Congress to withhold taxes on interest and dividend income.
+The goal was to combat widespread tax evasion.
+Additionally, he advocated for the closure of loopholes utilized by foreign "tax haven" corporations and businessmen who deducted entertainment expenses.
+Although Congress rejected most of the administration's reform program during the summer of 1962, Dillon nevertheless endorsed the final package because it included a 7 percent investment tax credit.

 Civil rights

 Early presidency

 The turbulent end of state-sanctioned racial discrimination was one of the most pressing domestic issues of the 1960s.
 Jim Crow segregation had been established law in the Deep South for much of the 20th century, but the Supreme Court of the United States had ruled in 1954 in Brown v.
 Board of Education that racial segregation in public schools was unconstitutional.
 Many schools, especially in southern states, did not obey the Supreme Court's decision.
 Kennedy favored desegregation and other civil rights causes, but he generally did not place a high priority on civil rights, especially before 1963.
 Recognizing that conservative Southern Democrats could block legislation, Kennedy did not introduce civil rights legislation upon taking office.
-Kennedy did appoint many blacks to office, including civil rights attorney Thurgood Marshall.
-Kennedy also established the President's Committee on Equal Employment Opportunity to investigate employment discrimination and expanded the Justice Department's involvement in voting rights cases.
+He needed their support to pass his economic and foreign policy agendas, and to support his reelection in 1964.
+Kennedy did appoint many blacks to office, including civil rights attorney Thurgood Marshall to the U.S. Court of Appeals. and Abraham Bolden, the first black Secret Service agent.